Redot-Engine/redot-website/SECURITY.md

 - Open an issue directly (ensure sensitive information, such as site details and the actual project, is hidden).
 - Contact us via our [Discord server](https://discord.gg/redot).

+Also, you can find ways to contact us on the contact page: https://www.redotengine.org/contact

 Thank you for your cooperation!